Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Toyota being a slightly better choice apparently.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the Toyota being a slightly better choice apparently.
 Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 Furthermore, when it comes to weight, a factor that most people underestimate, Yaris offers a considerable difference of 16% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Suzuki does have a slight advantage, when all the models are taken into account.
+I don't like generalizing things when it comes to reliability, although it does seem that Suzuki does have a slight advantage, when all the models are taken into account.
 These are the results of an independent reasearch, while our visitors describe reliability of Toyota, as well as Suzuki, with the same average rating of 4.6 out of 5.
-Independent research findings rank Yaris as average reliability-wise, and Baleno is more or less at the same level.Above it all, drivers of cars with the same engine as Yaris rank it on average as 4.6, while the one under the competitor's bonnet gets 4.9 out of 5.
+The same official information place Yaris as average reliability-wise, and Baleno is more or less at the same level.That apart, owners of different cars powered by the same engine as Yaris rank it on average as 4.6, while the one under the competitor's bonnet gets 4.9 out of 5.

 Performance & Fuel economy